LakshayBadlani/datung_io_challenge/README.md

 We recommend considering the following for your data pre-processing:

 1. Automate the raw data download using web scraping techniques.
 This includes extraction of individual audio files.
-2. Pre-process data using audio signal processing packages such as [WarbleR](https://cran.r-project.org/web/packages/warbleR/vignettes/warbleR_workflow.html), [TuneR](https://cran.r-project.org/web/packages/tuneR/index.html), [seewave](https://cran.r-project.org/web/packages/seewave/index.html) for R, or similar packages for other programming languages
+2. Pre-process data using audio signal processing packages such as [WarbleR](https://cran.r-project.org/web/packages/warbleR/vignettes/warbleR_workflow.html), [TuneR](https://cran.r-project.org/web/packages/tuneR/index.html), [seewave](https://cran.r-project.org/web/packages/seewave/index.html) for R, [librosa](https://librosa.org/doc/latest/index.html), [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) for Python, or similar packages for other programming languages
 3. Consider, in particular, the [human vocal range][1], which typically resides within the range of **0Hz-280Hz**
 3. To help you on your way to identify potentially interesting features, consider the following (non-exhaustive) list:
   - Mean frequency (in kHz)